Black neon tetra

 The black neon tetra (Hyphessobrycon herbertaxelrodi) is a freshwater fish of the characin family (Characidae) of the order Characiformes.
 It is native to the Paraguay basin of southern Brazil.
-They are often found in the aquarium trade.
+They are often found in the aquarium trade, and a feral population has been established in the rio Paraíba do Sul basin due to the trade.

 Taxonomy

-The species is named in honor of pet-book publisher Herbert R. Axelrod (1927-2017), whose Tropical Fish Hobbyist magazine published this description and several others by Géry.
+The species is named in honor of pet-book publisher Herbert R. Axelrod (1927–2017), whose Tropical Fish Hobbyist magazine published this description and several others by Géry.